hva1der/my-first-nav-react-app/README.md

 ## Known issues (deliberately postponed)

-- Not implemented functionality to cross-check for related issues when changing inputs - namely when changing effectiveDate
+- Not implemented functionality to cross-check for related issues when changing inputs - namely when changing effectiveDate or rate
+- Updating some input values repeatedly causes some issues with Letters display (ex: showing both "§6" and "§6 + 9" refusal grounds at the same time, after chaning rate and incomes inputs multiple times)
 - Tasks button coloring function is only returning red or grey/default (in Tasks.js).
 Missing functionality for non-terminal or resolved issues color coding
 - CSS in Tasks.module.css is affecting css in the rest of the app (namely button and certain input styling)